-For more information about Becoming a Federal Work-Study Partner, click here.
+Read more about Becoming a Federal Work-Study Partner.

 Attend a Career & Internship Fair

-Join over 550 employers who annually make UW-Madison career fairs a key tactic in their talent recruitment strategy.
-With two-large scale career and internship events each year, and many additional specialty fairs, discover your solution to connect with students from the School of Human Ecology and across campus!
+Join over 550 employers who annually make UW-Madison career and internship fairs a key tactic in their talent recruitment strategy.

 Conduct On-Campus Interviews at SoHE

-Steps to Scheduling an On-Campus Interview with the School of Human Ecology
+Steps to request an interview schedule in a virtual format with the School of Human Ecology